iotaledger/stronghold.rs/README.md

 ## Joining the discussion
 If you want to get involved in discussions about this technology, or you're looking for support, go to the #stronghold-discussion channel on [Discord](https://discord.iota.org/).

-If you wish to join the Stronghld X-Team, please fill out [this form](https://forms.gle/AUdjcp4kCRLgG3Qd9).
+If you wish to join the Stronghold X-Team, please fill out [this form](https://forms.gle/AUdjcp4kCRLgG3Qd9).